nestjs/docs.nestjs.com/content/cli/workspaces.md

 }
 ```

-> notice **Notice** Project specific generate options overwrite global generate options, meaning that any options set on the project specific generate options take a high precedence than options set in the global generate options.
-Directly specifying generate specific options on the CLI take the highest precedence than both project specific options and global generate options.
+> notice **Notice** The order of precedence for generate options is as follows.
+Options specified on the CLI command line take precedence over project-specific options.
+Project-specific options override global options.

 #### Specified compiler